joelberkeley/spidr/tutorials/GraphCompiler.md

 -->
 # The Graph Compiler

-_Note: We're not compiler experts, so this tutorial is more about spidr itself than a guide to compiler design._
+_Note: We're not compiler experts; this tutorial is more about spidr itself than a guide to compiler design._

 ## Efficiently reusing tensors, and working with `Ref`